 8. How do I prepare for the event?

 There are dozens of free resources on the internet to help you improve your cybersecurity skills.
-Closer to the specific event date we will share our recommended resources.
+We recommend these:

 9. What if I’m not affiliated with an HBCU but still want to play?

 SANS offers a wide range of CTFs and competitions.
 Some are affiliated with specific SANS courses, while others are open to the entire cybersecurity community.
 Learn more here.

 10. Do you have zoom backgrounds for events?

 YES, WE DO!
 You can access them here.